M113 armoured personnel carriers in Australian service: M113 upgrade program

 The 2000 Defence White Paper included a commitment to upgrade 350 M113s to improve their capabilities and retain the type in service until around 2020.
 As part of the development of a business case for the upgrade, consideration was given to replacing the M113s with infantry fighting vehicles (IFVs) such as the American M2 Bradley.
 It was decided to not procure IFVs on the grounds that they would be too expensive and difficult to deploy by air given their weight.
 The Cabinet approved the M113 Major Upgrade Project in June 2002, and a contract was signed with Tenix the next month.
 While it was intended that the upgraded M113s would begin to enter service in the second half of 2006, technical problems with the prototype vehicles led to delays.
 These delays were in addition to those caused by the mismanagement of the upgrade project, which was extensively criticised by the Australian National Audit Office (ANAO) in 2005.
 In particular, the ANAO noted that the project had suffered "extensive scope changes and chronic schedule delays since its inception", the Department of Defence doing a poor job of managing the project until the Major Upgrade Project contract was signed in 2002.
 In 2008 the government approved the upgrade of a further 81 M113s, taking the total to 431.

 The M113s were upgraded at Tenix's facilities in Bandiana.
-The work on the vehicles included stripping them back to bare hulls and then installing new engines, armour and a range of other modifications.
+The work on the vehicles included stripping them back to bare hulls, lengthening the latter ones by 666 mm, and then installing new engines (MTU 6V 199 TE20, 11.9 litre diesel, 350 bhp (260 kW) @2100 rpm), armour and a range of other modifications.

 The Department of Defence accepted the first upgraded M113s in November 2007.
 The next year the Parliamentary Secretary for Defence Procurement announced that the technical problems affecting the vehicles had been resolved, and the upgrade project had been removed from the Defence Projects of Concern List.
+The cost of the hull extension quickly rose from the initial estimate of about $50 thousands to $100 thousands and more, as most hulls needed expensive repair before lengthening.
 The last upgraded M113 was accepted in September 2012.

 By the time the M113 upgrade project was complete, the operational environment had changed with a new threat improvised explosive devices (IEDs) that made the vehicles unsuitable for combat.
 Although the hull had been reinforced during the upgrade to "improve mine blast protection" it did not provide protection against large IEDs.
 The vehicles also did not provide adequate protection against most forms of modern anti-tank missiles and anti-tank mines.
 The shortcomings of the upgraded M113s left the Army with a significant capability gap, requiring a replacement project to be launched.